missinglink/everyauth/README.md

 everyauth.google
   .appId('YOUR CLIENT ID HERE')
-  .appSecret('YOUR CLIENT SECRET HERE') .scope('https://www.googleapis.com/auth/userinfo.profile') // What you want access to .handleAuthCallbackError( function (req, res) {
+  .appSecret('YOUR CLIENT SECRET HERE') .scope('https://www.googleapis.com/auth/userinfo.profile') // Space delimited list of what you want access to .handleAuthCallbackError( function (req, res) {
     // If a user denies your app, Google will redirect the user to
     // /auth/google/callback?error=access_denied